PX4/PX4-Devguide/en/debug/gdb_debugging.md

 EXC_RETURN: ffffffe9
 ```

-To decode the hardfault, load the *exact* binary into the debugger:
+To decode the hard fault, load the *exact* binary into the debugger:

 <div class="host-code"></div>